hapax/hapax.github.io/assets/mindjam.md

 doubt, and I will return to them below.
-But appraising them in the scheme of a healthy life, on which one trains the "unexhausted procreative will", is more complex and potentially individual than simply saying yes to everything.
+But appraising them in the scheme of a healthy life, on which one trains the "unexhausted procreative will", is more complex and potentially individual than an undifferentiated Yes.

 #### Fatalism and free will